Fashion Communication (with Foundation Year)

 Discover approaches towards communicating and promoting fashion.
-Work with photography, drawing, digital media and film to explore ideas around fashion and its global dissemination.
+Work with photography, digital media and film to explore ideas around fashion and its global dissemination.

-Apply new ideas through project development, which can include online marketing campaigns, web development, promotional films or publications.
+Apply new ideas through project development, which can include online marketing campaigns, promotional films or publications.
 Demonstrate your creativity and fashion knowledge through an extended independent design project.

 We work closely with industry specialists to keep the curriculum current and relevant to industry.
 Develop professional and entrepreneurial skills, and participate in live briefs and collaborative projects with industry professionals.